airpair/unit-testing-angularjs-applications/post.md

 karma init
 ```

-After answering some questions it will create a `karma.conf.js` file which we still have to modify for at least configuring the installed preprocessors.
+After answering some questions it will create a `karma.conf.js` file which we still have to modify including the list of files to load in the browser and configuring the installed preprocessors (ng-html2js and coverage).

 The final configuration file should look as follows.